SocietySociety

 2. Human Rights and Labor

-Companies must respect the rights of workers in line with international human rights standards in addition to complying with relevant laws and regulations.
+Companies must respect the rights of workers in line with internationally recognized human rights standards in addition to complying with relevant laws and regulations.

 (2-1) Prohibiting Forced Labor